Panoramic Multimodal Semantic Occupancy Prediction for Quadruped Robots: Experiments

 To evaluate the effectiveness of the proposed VoxelHound, we conduct comprehensive experiments under different modality settings on PanoMMocc.
-As shown in Tab.~\ref{tab:occ_performance}, we compare with several representative monocular and multimodal occupancy prediction methods.
-Our full multimodal model VoxelHound (C+L+T+P) achieves the best overall performance, reaching $23.34\%$ mIoU, outperforming all competing methods.
-Compared with MonoScene ($8.94\%$ mIoU), our method achieves a substantial improvement of $+14.40\%$ mIoU, demonstrating the strong advantage of multimodal fusion over pure camera-based approaches.
-Compared with EFFOcc-T ($19.18\%$ mIoU) under camera+LiDAR setting, our method achieves a dramatic gain of $+4.16\%$ mIoU, showing the effectiveness of our fusion strategy.
+As shown in Tab.~\ref{tab:occ_performance}, we compare VoxelHound with several representative monocular and multimodal occupancy prediction methods.
+Our full multimodal model VoxelHound (C+L+T+P) achieves the best overall performance, reaching $23.34\%$ mIoU and outperforming all competing methods.
+Compared with MonoScene ($8.94\%$ mIoU), our method achieves a substantial improvement of $+14.40\%$ mIoU, demonstrating the strong advantage of multimodal sensing over camera-only perception.
+Under the same C+L setting, VoxelHound achieves $22.87\%$ mIoU, outperforming EFFOcc-T ($19.18\%$ mIoU) by $+3.69\%$.
+Furthermore, the full C+L+T+P model exceeds EFFOcc-T by $+4.16\%$ mIoU, indicating that thermal and polarization cues provide additional complementary information.
 These results clearly demonstrate that the proposed architecture better exploits cross-modal complementary information.
 We further conduct experiments under daytime and nighttime conditions to evaluate the robustness of different modality configurations under varying illumination, as shown in Tab.~\ref{tab:day_night}.
 Furthermore, we present the qualitative experimental results of VoxelHound on the PanoMMOcc test set in Fig.~\ref{fig:vis}.
 The visualizations show that our method produces more complete and accurate occupancy predictions, especially in complex scenes and object boundaries.